-At the COP26 climate summit, world politicians slapped themselves on the back for reaching a last-minute agreement, which was already inadequate on timing.
-If the rest of our climate progress mirrors transport policies, we have a difficult future ahead of us.
+At the COP26 climate summit, world politicians patted themselves on the back for reaching a last-minute agreement, which was already short on time.
+If the rest of our climate progress mirrors transportation policies, we have a challenging future ahead.

-COP26 may have been one of the last possibilities to avert devastating climate change.
-Still, the best and boldest action our leaders could imagine for transportation was the universal adoption of the electric car, with a vague nod to public and active transport.
+COP26 may have been one of the last chances to avert devastating climate change.
+And yet, it was the best and boldest action our leaders could imagine for transportation the universal adoption of the electric car, with a vague nod to public and active transport.
 And who knows if they will succeed by 2035: otherwise it would be madness.

-The electric car excites me, I admit.
-And there is no doubt that politicians and many companies are also enthusiastic.
-It gives us the impression (the illusion?)
-That we are drastically reducing our environmental impact without having to change practically anything in our lifestyles.
+The electric car excites me, I admit it.
+And there is no doubt that it also excites politicians and many companies.
+It gives us the impression (the illusion?) that we are drastically reducing our environmental impact without having to change practically anything about our lifestyles.
 Beautiful, is not it?

 No. It's not nice.
 The electric car does what internal combustion engine (ICE) cars have always done in our urban areas.
 It allows us to put the places where we buy, work and live further away.
-And do you know what it is?
-The problem is precisely that, because ever-expanding cities are unsustainable.
+And do you know what?
+That's exactly the problem, because ever-expanding cities are unsustainable.

-Building endlessly by bringing concrete into green areas, and swapping forest or agricultural land for residential neighborhoods (even when low-density) burns exorbitant amounts of limited resources.
-The more our cities grow, the less interest there is in efficiently building infrastructure such as water, sewage, electricity and public transport.
-What is the use of wasting time improving what we have?
-Something new is being built further on.
-Farther and farther.
-You can get there by car: petrol or electric, the same is the function.
+Building endlessly by bringing concrete into green areas, and exchanging forests or farmland for residential neighborhoods (even when low-density) burns exorbitant amounts of limited resources.
+The bigger our cities get, the less interest there is in efficiently building infrastructure like water, sewer, electricity and public transportation.
+What's the point of wasting time improving what we have?
+Something new is built further down the road.
+Further and further.
+You can get there by car anyway: petrol or electric, the function is the same.

 Because the electric car is still a car.